avthart/cloud-native-engineering/content/posts/gitops-for-kubernetes.md

 ## Future of GitOps

-A lot has been written about GitOps as a “single source of truth for the whole system” for using Git for Kubernetes deployments on the cloud.
+A lot has been written about GitOps as a “single source of truth for the whole system”.
 In one of the keynotes, CNCF COO, Alexis Richardson, presented the [CNCF 2020 vision](https://www.youtube.com/watch?v=qUK-F40oLVQ&t=752s).
 In the next couple of years will see a rise of “GitOps” as a new way of implementing Continous Delivery for Cloud Native applications.

 I expect there will be more open source projects and vendors that will invest in GitOps.